CS180-Lyf180/CS180-Lyf180-Project/README.md

 [Evan Fang](https://github.com/evanzfang)
 [Julian Muñoz](https://github.com/JulianIMunoz)

 Welcome to **LYF 180** – a calming space designed to support your journey of self-growth and balanced living.
 This web app helps you manage short- and long-term goals, track daily habits, and celebrate every small win along the way.
+Visit at https://lyf180.netlify.app/

 ---